 The site-seeing map

 available in English.
 Please stop by to the Tourist Information Cetnter or Jinaimachi Visitor Center.
-You can get the visitor map.

 Available at Jinaimachi Visitor Center (Jinaimachi Kouryuukan), Jinaimachi Center and Jinaimachi Tenbou Hiroba (Viewing Terrace)